adieu/django-mediagenerator/README.rst

-Improve your user experience with amazingly fast page loads by combining, compressing, and versioning your JavaScript & CSS files and images. django-mediagenerator_ eliminates unnecessary HTTP requests and maximizes cache usage.
+Improve your user experience with fast page loads by combining, compressing, and versioning your JavaScript & CSS files and images. django-mediagenerator_ eliminates unnecessary HTTP requests and maximizes cache usage.